ciarajudge/EvoCov/README.md

 ## Default Usage
-Navigate to the cloned repository and call the package along with the file paths of your latest GISAID masked sequence file and metadata file.
+Navigate to the cloned repository and call the package along with the file paths of your latest GISAID unmasked sequence file and metadata file.
 This will initiate a default run of the pipeline, including handling of any exceptions or options.
 This includes the final step of the pipeline where the results are piped to a PDF using R.

 ```bash
 python -m evocov /path/to/sequencefile_masked.fa /path/to/metadata.tsv